bchfonz/Startup/README.md

 <br><br><br>
+<h3>Carson</h3>
-Carson: Something I learned was more about github in general.
+Something I learned was more about github in general.
 I've never used it before extensively and it looks like in this class we will, and I know that we will need to use it in the future in jobs and what not.
 Just learning how to navigate the site and how everything works was very interesting.
 <br>
-Simon
+<h5>Simon</h5>
 >Things I learned from the simon HTML:
 >>More about tables in html.
 The table in scores.html used <.table>, <.thead>, <.tbody>, <.tr>, <.th>, and <.td>.
 That's a lot of tags for one element, but I guess I'll have this assignment to reference if I have trouble in the future.
 Also, I haven't used vscode much in the past, so learning better how to clone, push, and commit with git was good.